ponylang/pony-tutorial/docs/expressions/infix-ops.md

 # Unary operators

-The unary operators are handled in the same manor, but with only one operand.
+The unary operators are handled in the same manner, but with only one operand.
 For example the following expressions are equivalent:

 ```pony
 -x